CraftAcademyLabs/ca_course/career/job_hunting.md

 #### List your experience

-Some experiences that are seen as soft skills for example, good communication skills, great work ethic, good with people etc is something that you should add to your resume, but make sure that you also add a context of when the soft skills had a good impact on your work.
+Some experiences that are seen as soft skills for example -  good communication skills, great work ethic, good with people etc is something that you should add to your resume, but make sure that you also add a context of when the soft skills had a good impact on your work.

 #### Use numbers
 Using numbers in your resume when you can.
 For example: